FC Baden

 Fussballclub Baden 1897, simply known as FC Baden, is a Swiss football club based in Baden, Canton Aargau, which is a short distance from Zürich.
 It was founded in 1897.
 FC Baden has a total of 22 different teams at age levels, including five women's teams.
-They currently play in the 1st League Classic from 2025–26, the fourth tier of Swiss football after relegation from Promotion League in 2024–25.
+They currently play in the 1st League Classic from 2025 to 2026, the fourth tier of Swiss football after relegation from Promotion League in 2024–25.